How Social Media Motivates and Demotivates

 At the end of the day, social media sites want to keep you scrolling for as long as possible so they can show you lots of ads and make more money.
 Because of the attention economy, these sites need your eyes on them for as long as possible.

 Just because you’ve been going overboard on social media use doesn’t mean you necessarily need to wipe out all social networking platforms.
 However, if you think quitting is the best solution for you, it isn’t a bad idea.
-In fact, you can find out what it’s like to quit social media through a firsthand story.
+You can find out what it’s like to quit social media through a firsthand story.

 So ignore that majority and their hissing at social media and how it’s dumbing down society.
 Social media is a tool and just like any other tool, it can be used for good and for bad.
 It’s just a matter of how you use it.
 You can use it to keep yourself from doing what you’re supposed to, or you can use it to motivate yourself to accomplish even more.